glpi-project/doc/source/modules/administration/rules/rulesmanagement.rst

 * management rules:

-  * assigning an equipment to an entity
+  * assigning an asset to an entity
   * granting permissions to a user
   * assigning category to a software
   * routing tickets to entities